Pages

 TO MAKE APPAMS

-• Heat a non stick pan and add a ladle of batter when tawa/pan gets hot.Cover the non stick with a lid or plate to get cooked.You'll find bubbles start appearing at the surface and break.The white batter turns off white and gets cooked.(takes about 1 minute)
+• Heat a non-stick pan and add a ladle of batter when tawa/pan gets hot.Cover the non-stick with a lid or plate to get cooked.You'll find bubbles start appearing at the surface and break.The white batter turns off-white and gets cooked.(takes about 1 minute)

-• Slide a spatula and remove on a plate(no need to flip the other side).Repeat the same steps to finish the batter.
+• Slide a spatula and remove to a plate (no need to flip the other side as it gets cooked when covered).
+But if you feel it to be flipped, then flip and cook for 30 seconds.Repeat the same steps to finish the batter.

 Servings~ 10-11 appams